 1. Growing up in Poland showed Jacek the power of information to change human behavior.

-“When I was growing up in Poland it was a Communist regime; we experienced shortages of all kind – I remember the coupon-ration system in place for cigarettes.
+“When I was growing up, Poland was a Communist regime; we experienced shortages of all kind – I remember the coupon-ration system in place for cigarettes.
 Information didn’t flow freely at all.”
-But things changed radically after the regime change, Jacek remembers.
+But things changed radically after the regime change, Jacek recalls.
 With broader product choices and more information for consumers.
 “This let me make better choices in my own lifestyle – and showed me that knowledge is everything.
 Give people the right information, and they will make better choices.”
 As a pragmatist, Jacek believes that even if PMI stopped selling cigarettes tomorrow, nothing would change so long as consumers are not properly informed about the alternatives to cigarettes.

 2. He is excited by the enormity of the change of direction at PMI.